Reading and Writing about Visual Experience: Writing about Portraiture, 18th Century to the Present

 “There is no more fascinating surface on earth than that of the human face.” – Georg Christoph Lichtenberg

 In this class, we will be reading a selection of art historical literature focused on the investigation and meaning of portraits from the eighteenth century to the present.
-(We will be working mostly with two-dimensional objects.)
-The literature on portraiture is varied both methodologically and theoretically, and we will therefore also be introduced to a broader spectrum of ways to look at, think, and write about art.
+(We will be working mostly with paintings and photographs.)
+The literature on portraiture is varied both methodologically and theoretically, and we will therefore also be introduced to a broader spectrum of ways to think about, look at, and write about art.
 We will also be practicing the basic skills involved in both reading and writing effectively in an academic context.
+Students will write a 10-12 page research paper as their final project.